By Stepfanie Romine

 Also, remember that not all companies maintain the same quality and reporting standards when it comes to the concentrations of ingredients in their products:

-One scoop of Ladder Pre-Workout delivers about as much caffeine (100mg) as you'd find in an eight-ounce cup of coffee, which studies show is all you need to reap many of its performance-enhancing benefits, including delayed fatigue and improved endurance, says Trevor Thieme, C.S.C.S., director of fitness and nutrition content at Openfit.*
+One scoop of Ladder Pre-Workout delivers about as much caffeine (100mg) as you'd find in an eight-ounce cup of coffee, which studies show is sufficient to reap many of its performance-enhancing benefits, including delayed fatigue and improved endurance, says Trevor Thieme, C.S.C.S., director of fitness and nutrition content at Openfit.*

 The possible side effects of taking a pre-workout supplement with caffeine are similar to those associated with drinking coffee, including: